 This fabric can vary in its thickness, making it suit a wide variety of clothing projects.
 It also cuts easily and has a warm, sturdy form, meaning you will not need to add a lining while creating warmer outfits.

-Scuba fabric works ideally for both form-fitting dresses and longer, draping gowns.
+Scuba fabric works ideally for both form-fitting types of dresses and longer, draping gowns.
 This modern fabric holds dye very well, and so it can be adorned with all kinds of bold, beautiful prints to fit your unique taste!

 If you’re seeking a material that’s durable, versatile, and customizable – this is your ideal fit!